juergenweb/FieldtypeSimpleAddress/README.md

 ### Output the values in templates

-There's a property for each dimension
+There's a property for each address item

 ```
 echo $page->fieldname->street;